-A cleanskin wine simply means a bottle of wine from a commercial winery that for many reasons decides not to sell it under their parent label.
-You can expect to save a lot of money on these wines and sometimes they can be a good value.
+A cleanskin wine simply means a bottle of wine from a commercial winery that, for many reasons, decides not to sell it under its parent label.
+You can expect to save a lot of money on these wines, and sometimes they can be a good value.

 The word cleanskin comes from the Australian term for unbranded cattle.
 Cleanskin wine was introduced to Australia in the early 2000s as a way for the wine industry to manage a large oversupply of wine, and a drop in prices.

 As a result, wine consumption in Australia greatly increased.
 The price of cleanskins dropped to around or below the price of bottled beer and sometimes even bottled water.
 Cleanskin wines, however, are getting the attention of wine buyers across the world.